When my son Leo first came out as transgender, I didn't know that I needed permission to grieve the child I thought I had.

 "Online communities where real people make real connections." ~Liz Dyer

 If you are the mama of an LGBTQ+ child, this is the group for you.
-With over 8,000 members, there are 6 subgroups, 60 regional groups, and a whole lot of people who will make you feel seen and known.
+With over 8,000 members, there are six subgroups, 60 regional groups, and a whole lot of people who will make you feel seen and known.

 If you are the mama of a transgender child, this is the group for you.
-However only mamas of the larger LGBTQ+ group can access this subgroup.
-But, it’s worth it.
+However, only mamas of the larger LGBTQ+ group can access this subgroup.
+But it's worth it.
 The content is trans-specific and super helpful.

 If you are the friend or family of someone who is LGBTQ+, this is the group for you.
 The description says, "The group is for the full inclusion, protection & equality of LGBTQ people and is dedicated to supporting, educating & empowering those who are fully affirming of LGBTQ people."

 Don't walk through this journey alone.
 Link up with others who are walking with you.
 We are stronger together.